 They Make Plans With You And Follow Through

 If you're with someone who's serious about wanting a relationship with you, they'll never leave you hanging.
 If they're ever late for a date, they'll have a legitimate excuse, and they won't make a habit out of flaking on you because they actually care about what you think of them.
 They know being unreliable ins't a good look, so they'll try to avoid it as much as possible.
 "Anyone that is consistent with showing you they want to spend time with you and consistently shows you they care, you can always count on to stick around," Trombetti says.

 They're In A Good Place In Their Life For A Committed Relationship

 "situationships," but they've never been in a serious relationship, listen closely for the reason why.
 "If all their relationships ended due to a lack of commitment of some sort, you'll have your answer," Trombetti says.
 The language they'll use will clue you into how they really feel about committed relationships.
 If they're always talking about how they're traveling and how work keeps them busy, that's a telling sign they're not looking for anything too serious at the moment.
 They may not be able to provide you with the kind of stability and security you want.
 But if the person you're dating is talking about future plans with you, and how they prefer being in relationships than casually dating, you know they're likely to stick around.

 Can you count on them when you're going through a tough time?
 Do they go out of their way to make sure you're doing well when you're sick?
 If so, Trombetti says, "This is definitely someone that will stick around."
 Someone who's thinking long-term with you will show you that they care.
 They'll go out of their way to do nice things for you, not because you asked, but just because they want to.
 Most importantly, you just know you can turn to them for anything.
 They never make you feel like your requests are obligations.

-4. They Make Their Interest In You Very Clear
+They Make Their Interest In You Very Clear

 Cherlyn Chong, tells Bustle, "They'll do exactly what they say they'll do and will text you before you have a chance to worry if they’ve ghosted you."
 They make you feel wanted and cared for through their words and actions.
 You'll always feel like a priority.

 They're Consistent With You

 Sami Wunder, global dating and relationship expert, tells Bustle.
 "People who date you and just see you once a month or twice a month and it never moves forward beyond that point, lack consistency."
 While this doesn’t mean they're "bad people" or they're actively trying to string you along, it likely does mean they're not interested enough.
 But if you're with someone who's consistent with their efforts, you're with someone who's going to stick around.

 They're Not Afraid To Be Vulnerable With You

 Someone who wants something long-term with you will have no trouble being vulnerable with you.
 "Due to the adaptive nature to protect ourselves from harm, people don't often share of themselves in a way that would cause discomfort or embarrassment unless they believed the outcomes, in this case the connection, would be worthwhile,"